rickhull/hello-nix/README.md

 ## Rationale

-Let's use direnv, niv, and lorri to craft a shell environment optimized for Nix workflows, on a per-directory basis.
+Let's use direnv, lorri, and niv to craft a shell environment optimized for Nix workflows, on a per-directory basis.

 * **Direnv** maintains a project-specific shell environment, triggered by entering the project directory.
+* **Lorri** integrates direnv with Nix workflows, maintaining some state to avoid costly unnecessary rebuilds.
 * **Niv** helps manage dependencies in the Nix realm.
-* **Lorri** integrates direnv with Nix workflows, maintaining some state to avoid costly unnecessary rebuilds.

 Christine's workflow works with any Nix install, whereas we'll be running on NixOS, using the power of Nix to maintain system state.

 ## Install system tools

-Use NixOS packages for direnv, niv, and lorri, installed at the system level.
+Use NixOS packages for direnv, lorri, and niv, installed at the system level.
 Edit `/etc/nixos/configuration.nix`: